GitGudBruhh/cASEA/README.md

 ```

 # Documentation Build Instructions
-1. Run the following commant from the root of the directory.
-This reads docstrings from python modules in `src/` to autogenerate `.rst` files in the `doc_src/` directory.
+1. Run the following command from the root of the project directory.
+This command reads docstrings from python modules in `src/` to autogenerate `.rst` files in the `doc_src/` directory.
 ```
 sphinx-apidoc -o ./doc_src/ ./doc_src/../src
 ```